 Labour Market Information (LMI), describes statistical data regarding jobs, salaries, employers and employees, sectors, current employment conditions and future trends.

 The Department for Education have an online data portal, LMI for All, which brings together labour market information across the UK.
 The information generates the Careerometer and can be used to answer the questions such as ‘will there be jobs in the future?’, ‘what do people get paid?’ and ‘what does the job involve?

 We have an impartial, experienced professionally qualified Careers Advisor, Miss Mews, based in school and who is available for two days a week in the ILC.
 They offer a drop in service at breaks and lunchtimes for students as well as an appointment system for individual careers guidance.

 Students and staff can book appointments by emailing email@example.com.
 In addition, a representative from the Careers department is available at Parents’ Evenings from Year 9 upwards.

 Links to websites and publications to support parents and carers to help guide their child with career planning and the school leaver options available.

 For information about Post 16 education in the Leeds Area click here

 Useful A Level and GCSE Results Information

-If you would like any further information, please contact:
+If you would like any further information, or to share feedback please contact: